Handle calls in 8x8 Contact Center for Zendesk

 3. In the Ticket Tags field, enter the names of each ticket tag separated by a semicolon.

-4. Once you create your ticket tags, a new Ticket Tag field appears in the Wrap up list during or after a call.
+A new Ticket Tag field appears in the Disposition tab during or after a call.
 This information feeds into the call ticket in the same way as other wrap-up fields.

 Place outbound calls

-You can place outbound calls using the Control Panel by simply entering the desired number in the Phone tab and clicking Dial.
-Using the Control Panel, 8x8 Contact Center allows you to make outbound phone calls to:
+You can place outbound calls using the 8x8 Contact Center app.
+It allows you to make outbound phone calls to:

 • Customers